-Mahayana Buddhism The text is a Chinese translation of the Diamond Sutra.
-The Branch of the faith called Mahayana, or northern, Buddhism developed in the 1st century CE (common era, the term used by non-Christians for AD).
+"These jars now hold the relics great in virtue, as mountains hold their jeweled ore."
+BUDDHACARITA The relics Those taking part in the procession wear white clothing. / The text is a Chinese translation of the Diamond Sutra.
+Mahayana Buddhism The branch of the faith called Mahavana, or northern, Buddhism developed in the 1st century CE (common era, the term used by non-Christians for AD).
 It spread across China, Mongolia, and Tibet, before reaching Vietnam, Korea, and Japan.
 Some Mahayana practices and beliefs differ from those of Theravada Buddhists.
 Mahayana Buddhists hope to become bodhisattvas (pp. 26-27).
 They have a more devotional approach both to the Buddha and to the bodhisattvas.
 They also have some scriptures, known as sutras, not used in Theravada Buddhism.

+Spirit from the

+Diamond Sutra

 This Chinese copy of the Diamond Sutra dates from 868.
 It is the oldest printed book in the world.
 As with other Mahayana scriptures, the Diamond Sutra was originally written in Sanskrit.
 Its title suggests that it is able to cut through ignorance like a diamond.
 The text is a sermon by the Buddha describing a bodhisattva's journey toward wisdom.

+CUTTING WORDS